vamsy679/Fight-Knight---Nostalgic-2D-Game/README.md

-# FightKnight! - 2D Game made on Godot Game Engine
+# FightKnight! - 2D Game made on Godot Game Engine.
+Contains 2 Levels and a final boss to beat!

-Run by installing Godot Game Engine -> download -> import this file :)
+Install Godot Game Engine -> download -> import this file -> Run it on your system :)

-Languages used: GDScript